Raiyan27/multi-modal-rag-chatbot/README.md

 1. Upload a sample document (PDF, DOCX, image, etc.)
 2. Ask natural language questions about its content
-3. Optionally include images for visual context
-4. View sourced answers with document citations
+3. View sourced answers with document citations

 _Note: First request may take 30-60s due to cold start on free tier hosting._